kristofvarszegi/autocompany/README.md

-# Introduction

-This a car part webshop, a demo project to give insight into my software development skills.
+# A car part webshop app to give an insight into my software development skills

 # Feature checklist